 1. Employees must maintain a vehicle for future business use

 By expecting employees to maintain a personal vehicle that can be used at short notice to carry out job responsibilities, some reimbursement of that expense is appropriate.
 Not all vehicle costs derive from travel itself.
 Car insurance, depreciation, registration/license fees, taxes, and routine maintenance costs will continue to accrue even when a vehicle is not being driven much.

 An employee receiving a mileage reimbursement is not being reimbursed for any of these costs if that employee is working from home.
 Yet, that employee must remain ready to resume vehicle travel for the company if management decides it is time to put employees back on the road.

-Under these conditions, a fixed monthly car allowance makes better sense, though you can make a reasonable case for reducing the monthly amount to account for the decrease in travel expenses such as gas and oil consumption.
+Under these conditions, a fixed monthly car allowance makes better sense, though you might reduce the monthly amount to account for the decrease in gas and oil consumption.
 However, under normal driving conditions, fixed car allowances are notorious for inadequately reimbursing employees due to taxation and inflexibility.
-Plus, no business wants to switch back and forth between different reimbursement approaches as conditions change.
+Plus, no business wants to switch back and forth between different reimbursement methods as conditions change.

 2. Responsiveness to change requires flexible business reimbursements

 In the coming months as virus outbreaks and stay-at-home orders come and go, businesses will want to maintain maximum flexibility to respond to conditions that are advantageous to vehicle travel.

 Right now is a great time to evaluate your vehicle reimbursement program to find ways to make it more flexible without requiring extra time from management.
 You don't want to have to keep changing the reimbursement approach based on whether employees are working entirely from home, partly from home, or entirely on the road.
 Instead, you want a flexible reimbursement approach that allows the organization to stay limber in response to changing conditions.